nxp-appcodehub/an-pmsm-foc-mcxa153/README.md

 This application note describes the implementation of sensorless flux oriented control(FOC) application for 3-phase Permanent Magnet Synchronous Motors (PMSM) on the FRDM-MCXA153 board based on the NXP MCXA153 MCU.
-Please refer to AN14099 <!--[AN14099](https://www.nxp.com/docs/en/application-note/AN14099.pdf)Will add after release --> for complete instructions on how to use this software.
+Please refer to [AN14099](https://www.nxp.com/webapp/Download?colCode=AN14099&location=null) for complete instructions on how to use this software.
 The MCXA series MCUs expands the MCX Arm® Cortex®-M33 product offerings with multiple high-speed connectivity, operating up to 96 MHz, serial peripherals, timers, analog and low power consumption.
 The Enhanced Flex Pulse Width Modulator(eFlexPWM) contains three sub-modules, each has a 16-bit counter which can work with 192MHz clock source and supports a pair of complementary output and 3 fault inputs.
 Analog component includes one 16-bit, up to 16channels and max 4Msps SAR ADC and 2 analog comparator.
 This application note mainly introduces the principle of PMSM FOC, hardware and software implementation with NXP development kit, including a detailed peripheral setup,driver description and FreeMASTER operation guide.